Data Mining VS Data Extraction: What's the Difference?Monday, August 29, 2022

 In general, the goals of data extraction fall into 3 categories.

-Data extraction can convert data from physical formats (such as books, newspapers, invoices) into digital formats (such as databases) for safekeeping or as a backup.
+Data extraction can convert data from physical formats (such as books, newspapers, and invoices) into digital formats (such as databases) for safekeeping or as a backup.

 Transfer the format of data